 - Shipments arriving in Saudi Arabia without a comprehensive packing list are subject to unloading and full tally at port of discharge

-- Diplomats must obtain the duty and inspection exemption certificate from the Ministry of Foreign Affairs; otherwise, the shipment will be subject to a physical inspection and duty payment.
+- Diplomats shall obtain Duty & Inspection Exemption Certificate from the Ministry of Foreign Affairs, otherwise, their shipment will be considered as an ordinary cargo thereby, subjected to full physical inspection and duty payment.,

 The following regulations apply to the import of motor vehicles into Saudi Arabia: